ans-group/docs.ukfast.co.uk/source/fastdesk/FAQs/informationforusers.md

 ## What are the differences between FASTdesk standard, pro and pro plus?

-FASTdesk Standard users are located on shared XenApp servers.
-This means that users on this plan are on shared resources.
+With the FASTdesk Standard plan, you will be hosted on shared XenApp servers.
+This means that you will be using shared resources.

-FASTdesk Pro users have th
+With the FASTdesk Pro Plan, you will have your own dedicated XenDesktop Virtual Machine.
+The specification of this will be 2 vCPU with 4GB RAM.

+The FASTdesk Pro Plus plan is an upgrade to the Pro plan.
+With the FASTdesk Pro Plus plan, you will again have your own dedicated XenDesktop Virtual Machine but the specification of this will be 4 vCPU with 8GB RAM.

 ## What does __Line of Business Apps__ mean?